Amadu9933/alx-system_engineering-devops/0x02-shell_redirections/README.md

-head -n 10 /etc/passwd displays the first 10 lines of the file head -n -3 iacta | tail -n 1 dispays only the third line of the file echo "text" > file, overwrites file with text
+head -n 10 /etc/passwd displays the first 10 lines of the file head -n -3 iacta | tail -n 1 dispays only the third line of the file echo "text" > file, overwrites file with text ls -la > ls_cwd_content is used to write ls -la out to the file